-After we have our keys we need to add our public key as deploy key to the github repo.
+After we have our keys we need to add our public key as a deploy key to the Github repo.

 After that we can switch back and prepare .rvmrc and .bashrc files to load rvm automatically when Jenkins logs in, so it had access to ruby and gems.

 echo "export rvm_trust_rvmrcs_flag=1" >> /tmp/.rvmrc